+If you love picnics, hikes and other outdoor activities, you might want to pay attention.
 While most common snakes found in the Cape are harmless, there are a few that could do serious harm if they bite you.
-Here, we break down the three most common snakes to look out for.

 Although the Puff Adder’s venom is super toxic, death only occurs in about 10% of all untreated cases.
 That’s not to say its bite isn’t deathly.
 About 100 mg can kill a healthy human adult male after approximately 25 hours.
 Puff Adders measure around one metre in length and their colour varies according to region.
 The best way to identify a Puff Adder is by two dark bands on the head – one on the crown, the other between its eyes.
 Don’t get too close though.
 While they may be hefty, they are quick to strike.